huggingface/blog/open-source-llms-as-agents.md

 The definition of LLM Agents is quite broad: all systems that use LLMs as their engine, and have the possibility to perform actions on their environment based on observations.
 They can use several iterations of the Perception ⇒ Reflexion ⇒ Action cycle to achieve their task, and are often augmented with planning or knowledge management systems to enhance their performance.
 You can find a good review of the Agents landscape in [Xi et al., 2023](https://huggingface.co/papers/2309.07864).

 Today, we are focusing on `ReAct agents`.
-[ReAct](https://huggingface.co/papers/2210.03629) is an approch on building agents based on the concatenation of two words, “**Reasoning**” and “**Acting**”.
-In the prompt, we describe the model which tools it can use, and ask it to think “step by step” (also called [Chain-of-Thought](https://huggingface.co/papers/2201.11903) behaviour) to plan and execute its next actions in order to reach the final answer.
+[ReAct](https://huggingface.co/papers/2210.03629) is an approch to building agents based on the concatenation of two words, "**Reasoning**" and "**Acting**."
+In the prompt, we describe the model, which tools it can use, and ask it to think “step by step” (also called [Chain-of-Thought](https://huggingface.co/papers/2201.11903) behavior) to plan and execute its next actions to reach the final answer.

 ![Sans-titre-2024-01-10-2238.png](%5BDRAFT%5D%20Open-source%20LLMs%20as%20LangChain%20Agents%20632cb4cb4e764465a490eec01a7a6d95/Sans-titre-2024-01-10-2238.png)